jdevfullstack/PureBasic/README.md

 > - PureBasic might be very famous in the open source projects if this was an open source too.
 >
-> - PureBasic might be more than VisualBASIC if not because of Microsoft.
+> - PureBasic might be more than Visual Basic if not because of Microsoft.
 We all know how powerful Microsoft is.
 It toppled many business competitors.
 >